harshjayprakash/experimental-blok/README.md

 "The C Project."
 The first implementation rendered a box that moved freely across a native window, but left visual trails due to missing repaint logic.

-There was no formal documentation of GitHub presence during those early versions.
+There was no formal documentation or GitHub presence during those early versions.
 The motivation was exploratory - root in a interest with Windows internals and low-level behaviour.